bignimbus/bignimbus.github.io/_posts/2019-06-24-methodical-html-css-development.markdown

 We started by incrementally turning raw content into idiomatic, valid, and accessible markup.
-Inline content was properly enclosed in `span`s and/or other proper elements.
-Block content was properly enclosed in one of the many different types of tags that HTML5 gives us for a number or purposes.
+Inline content was properly enclosed in `span`s and/or other appropriate elements.
+Block content was duly enclosed in one of the many different types of tags that HTML5 gives us for a number of purposes.
 Block-like elements such as inputs and images were coerced into becoming block elements with their own purpose-driven, self-contained layouts within.
 Support for progressively wider screen sizes was incrementally added inside of